G-12.0000

 two Primary Synods.
 Below each Sub-Synod,

-is aligned with their respective Primary Synod,
+which is aligned with their respective Primary Synod,

 (either the Westminster or the Auburn Primary Synod)